 Disclosure Made on the Web Sites of Trusted Publishers

 Examples of these are on-line scientific journals (which make available the contents of a paper journal on-line, or may be uniquely on-line publications).
 The web sites of newspapers, periodicals, television and radio stations will usually fall into this category as well.
 This type of Internet disclosure gives the publication date of the disclosure which, in the absence of evidence to the contrary, should be taken at face value.
-The examiner should cite the Internet disclosure in the International search report and use it in the written opinion of the International Searching Authority and in preliminary examination accordingly.
+The examiner should cite the Internet disclosure in the international search report and use it in the written opinion of the International Searching Authority and in preliminary examination accordingly.
 The onus is on the applicant to prove otherwise.

 It may happen that the publication date is not sufficiently identified to know if it is published in time to be considered to be state of the art according to Rule 64.1(b) (that is, it is not clear if the disclosure occurred before or after the valid priority date).
 This may happen, for example, where only the month or year of publication is given and this is the same as the month or year of the valid priority of the international application.
 In these cases, the Authority may need to make enquiries with the owner of the web site in order to establish the publication date to a sufficient degree of accuracy to know if it is relevant state of the art in accordance with Rule 64.1(b) in the same way as it would act in order to establish a more accurate publication date for a paper published document.

-Disclosures Made on Web Sites of Unknown Reliability
+Disclosure Made on Web Sites of Unknown Reliability

 Examples of such web sites include those belonging to private individuals, private organizations (for example, clubs), commercial web sites (for example, advertising) etc. Where such an Internet disclosure is retrieved during the international search and it does not give any explicit indication of the publication date in the text of the disclosure, the Authority may consider using those technical means available to it to attempt to reveal the publication date.